fabiojose/snip/README.md

 # The easiest way to scaffold projects

-Are you tired of complex placeholders that breaks your code?
+_Are you tired of complex placeholders that breaks your code?_

-- __snip__ is the answer! 🐦
+- 🐦 __Snip__ is the answer! 🐦

-If you, like me, is tired to loosing your time with magical scaffolding tools with weird synthaxes and tons of useless functions.
-Because at the of the day we just want a new app based in some template to start programming.
+If you, like me, is tired to losing your time with magical scaffolding tools with weird syntaxes and tons of useless functions, install Snip and scaffold now a new application.

+> because at the of the day we just want a new app based on some template to start our programming

-Why use `${placeholder}`, `{{placeholder}}` or `[placeholder]` if you can use `__s_placeholder_`?
+💡 Why use `${placeholder}`, `{{placeholder}}` or `[placeholder]` if we can just use `__s_placeholder_`?

-In any modern language, underscore `_` is a valid name identifier, because of that we just employ it at placeholder syntax.
+🦊 In any modern language, underscore `_` is a valid name identifier, because of that we just employ it in the placeholder syntax.

 - [Java](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/variables.html#naming)
 - [JavaScritp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#variables)